-Class of 2015 2 WAC 180-51-066 Class of 2016-2018 WAC 180-51-067 Class of 2019 and Beyond WAC 180-51-068 WA State Woodland WA State Woodland WA State & Woodland English (reading, writing and communications) 3.0 3.5 4. .0 4.0 Mathematics 3.0 3.0 3.0 Science (physical, life and earth; one laboratory credit) 2.03 2.04 3.05 Social Studies (civics, history and geography) 2.5 3.0 Social Studies: United States History 1.0 1.0 1.0 Social Studies: Washington State History and Government 6 .5 Social Studies: Contemporary World History, geography, and problems 7 1.0 1.0 1.0 Social Studies: Civics .5 .5 Social Studies: Electives 8 .5 .5 Health and Fitness (one class must 2.0 .5 credit health
+Class of 2015 WAC 180-51-066 Class of 2016-2018 WAC 180-51-067 Class of 2019 and Beyond WAC 180-51-068 WA State Woodland WA State Woodland WA State & Woodland English (reading, writing and communications) 3.0 3.5 4 .0 4.0 Mathematics 3.0 3.0 3.0 Science (physical, life and earth) 2.03 $2.0^{4}$ 3.05 Social Studies: United States History 1.0 1.0 1.0 Social Studies: Washington State History and Government .5 Social Studies: Contemporary World History, geography, and problems 1.0 1.0 1.0 Social Studies: Civics .5 .5 Social Studies: Electives .5 .5 Health and Fitness 2.0 Fitness 1.5 1.5 Health .5 .5

-1 The board will establish graduation requirements which, as a minimum, satisfy those established by the State Board of Education:
+&lt;sup>1 The board will establish graduation requirements which, as a minimum, satisfy those established by the State Board of Education:

-2 Graduation requirements are associated with the student when they are a freshman.
+&lt;sup>2 Graduation requirements are associated with the student when they are a freshman.
 If graduation is delayed for a student the requirements of their cohort of ninth grade students shall apply for graduation regardless of when they complete their high school education.

-3 Must include one (1) laboratory credit
+&lt;sup>3 Must include one (1) laboratory credit

-4 Must include one (1) laboratory credit
+&lt;sup>4 Must include one (1) laboratory credit

-5 Must include two (2) laboratory credits
+&lt;sup>5 Must include two (2) laboratory credits

-6 Washington State History and Government course requirement may be waived for students who take course in grades 7 or 8.
+&lt;sup>6 Washington State History and Government course requirement may be waived for students who take course in grades 7 or 8.

-7 Courses in economics, sociology, civics, political science, international relations, or related courses with emphasis on contemporary world problems may be accepted as equivalencies.
+&lt;sup>7 Courses in economics, sociology, civics, political science, international relations, or related courses with emphasis on contemporary world problems may be accepted as equivalencies.

-8 For Classes 2016 and beyond students must successfully complete and have noted on transcripts completion of Washington State History and Government.
+For Classes 2016 and beyond students must successfully complete and have noted on transcripts completion of Washington State History and Government.
 If not completed in grades 7 or 8 the course must be taken in place of a social studies elective unless waived under the rules of WAC 180-51.

-include training in cardiopulmonary resuscitation (CPR) and use of automatic external defibrillators (AED).
-1.5 cred it fitness
+&lt;sup>9 One class in health or fitness must include training in cardiopulmonary resuscitation (CPR) and use of automatic external defibrillators (AED).

-Fitness 9 1 .5 1.5

-Health .
-5 .5

 Arts 1.0 1.0 2.0

 (1 can be PPR)

-Occupational Education 10 1.0 1.0
+Occupational Education 1.0 1.0

-Occupational Career and Technical Education 11 1.0
+Career and Technical_Education 1.0

 World Language (or) Personalized Pathway Requirement (PPR) 12 2.0

 Electives 5.5 7.0 4.0 6.0 4.0

 TOTAL: 20.0 22.0 20.0 22.0 24.0

 The board will approve additional graduation requirements as recommended by the superintendent.

 In addition to the minimum credit requirements, to earn a diploma each student must meet the assessment requirement defined in RCW 28A.655.061: